Did you know that the bacteria in your body outnumber your body’s cells 10 to 1?

 However, there are a few that are definitely worth highlighting here:

-- Immune function: Several different probiotic strains can enhance immune function and lead to reduced risk of infections, including the common cold (54, 55).
+- Immune function: Several probiotic strains can enhance immune function and lead to reduced risk of infections, including the common cold (50, 51).

 This is just the tip of the iceberg.
-Probiotics have been studied, and shown to be beneficial, for a wide range of other health problems.
+Probiotics have been shown to be beneficial for a wide range of other health problems.

 Bottom Line: Probiotics have been shown to have numerous health benefits.
 They may reduce depression and anxiety, improve heart health and enhance immune function, to name a few.